Evaluating 10 years of Early Years Systems Change: Insights from Lambeth Early Action Partnership

 You can read the executive summary on the right.

-Alternatively, you can download the executive summary, the full report and the methodology supplement by clicking on the buttons below.
+Alternatively, you can download the executive summary, the full report, the methodology supplement and the parent impact supplement by clicking on the buttons below.

 Why is this evaluation different?